All About Soaker Hose to Water My Foundation | Why Use a Soaker Hose to Water My Foundation | How to Use a Soaker Hose to Water Your Foundation

 Water can run down the outer concrete beam of the foundation and wet the soil supporting your home if the soaker hose is positioned over this gap close to the foundation.

 If you saturate this soil with too much water, it develops a ‘perched’ state, which implies the soil begins to lose its load-bearing capacity.
-This will cause the foundation to shift downhill, which is precisely what you want to avoid.

 The design of a soaker hose sets it apart.
 These hoses appear to be similar to most other garden hoses, but there is one key difference.